-The best way to determine the cost of any Medicare Supplement Insurance Plan is get a quote specific to your age and health.
+The best way to determine the cost of any Medicare Supplement Insurance Plan is to get a quote specific to your age and health.
 The cost for someone who is 75 and has health issues will be different than an individual who is 69 and in perfect health.

 Another cost factor is how the insurance company rates your coverage.
-There are three ways to rate Medicare Supplement Insurance: attained-age, community and issue-age.
+There are three ways to rate Medicare Supplement Insurance: attained-age, community, and issue-age.

 - Attained-Age Rating means your premiums are based on your current age.
-In all likelihood your premiums will rise as you age.
+In all likelihood, your premiums will rise as you age.

 - Community Rating means everyone in a community has the same rates regardless of age.

 - Issue-Age Rating means your premiums are based on your age at the time your policy is issued.
 It will remain the same for the life of your policy.
-While this rating tends to be slightly higher compared to the attained-age, over time you could save money if you purchase your policy when you are 65.
+While this rating tends to be slightly higher compared to the attained age, over time you could save money if you purchase your policy when you are 65.

 With each of these ratings, it is important to enroll in your Medigap Plan within six months of starting Medicare Part B coverage.
 During this time–referred to as the open enrollment period–insurance companies are not legally allowed to take your health into consideration when issuing your policy.
 Only your age and other demographic factors can be taken into account.

 Alternatives to Medicare Supplement Plan F